ImgBotApp/InternetNL/test/connresolver/failed/description_en.md

 Too bad!
 Digital domain signatures, if available, are *not* checked.
 Therefore you are *not* protected against false translation from domain names into rogue internet addresses.
-Please ask your internet provider to enable DNSSEC validation and/or configure it on your own systems.
+Please ask your internet provider for DNSSEC validation and/or enable it on your own systems.